webtop/sym-rest-api/README.md

 - Navigate to the build folder
 - Run "make start" from a terminal

-After the containers are built, Composer will run and ansure everything is up-to-date.
+After the containers are built, Composer will run and ensure everything is up-to-date.
 You should then see an output that shows 2 containers running.

 To stop the containers, navigate to the build folder and issue "make stop".
 You can view the build/Makefile for additional commands.